HackYourFuture/mentors/README.md

 ![mentor](assets/mentor.jpg)

 Welcome to Hack Your Future.
 We really appreciate that you're interested in being part of our community.
-In this RePo we want to give you an overview of the different volunteer positions available.
+In this repo we want to give you an overview of the different volunteer positions available.
 By volunteering you contribute to our main goal: help students gain the necessary skills to find a job as a programmer.
 Hack Your Future has now helped over 200 students find work as a programmer.
 This is only possible with the support of you: our volunteers.

 ## Curriculum
 ![theprogram](assets/program.png)